Paul Haynes (American football)

 Paul Jeffrey Haynes III (born July 11, 1969) is an American college football coach and former player.
-He is the current cornerbacks coach for the Wisconsin Badgers football team and the former head football coach at Kent State University, a position he held for five seasons.
-Haynes previously served as an assistant coach at the high school, collegiate and professional levels for 20 years, including stints as defensive coordinator at Ohio State University and the University of Arkansas.
-Prior to his coaching career, he was a four-year letterman as a defensive back at Kent State between 1987 and 1991.
+He is the cornerbacks coach for the University of Wisconsin–Madison, a position he has held since 2023.
+He was the head football coach at Kent State University from 2013 to 2017.
+Haynes was an assistant coach at the high school, collegiate, and professional levels for 20 years, including stints as defensive coordinator at Ohio State University and the University of Arkansas.
+Before his coaching career, he was a four-year letterman as a defensive back at Kent State between 1987 and 1991.

 Early life and education

 Born in Columbus, Ohio, Haynes graduated from St. Francis DeSales High School and lettered in football, basketball, and track while in high school.
 Graduating in 1987, Haynes enrolled at Kent State University that year and walked on to the Kent State Golden Flashes football team as a defensive back and led the team in interceptions in his freshman season, in which Kent State finished 7–4 (5–3 and second place in the MAC).
 Missing the 1989 season with a knee injury, Haynes earned letters for the 1988, 1990, and 1991 seasons and ended his collegiate career with 440 career tackles and second-team All-MAC honors in his junior and senior seasons.
 Haynes completed his bachelor's degree in criminal justice at Kent State in 1992.